iod-ine/sparkling-water/README.md

 # Spark: analytics engine for large-scale data processing

 ### General
-- Spark is lazy: transformations are stored untill an action triggers optimization and execution.
+- Spark is lazy: transformations are stored until an action triggers optimization and execution.
 - `SparkSession` is the modern entry point, holding both the `SparkContext` and `SQLContext`.
 - A *Resilient Distributed Dataset (RDD)* is a low level structure.
 It is a collection of rows.
 - A *Data Frame* is a more high-level structure.
 Can be thought of as a table.
 Operations are mostly done on columns.